IIITLucknowSWEngg/CSITTeam005/Assignment1/URD.md

   - I use Duolingo as a supplemental tool for language learning in schools and universities.
   - I provide feedback to improve the app’s educational features and content.
 - **Collaborate on Research:**
-  - I work with Duolingo for educational research on language learning efficacy.
+  - I work with Duolingo for educational research on language learning efficiancy.
   - I provide data for case studies and educational reports to improve language learning outcomes.

 **Requirements:**